YinLiLin/KAML/README.md

 cd example
 ```

-**Or** click [here](https://raw.githubusercontent.com/YinLiLin/R-KAMBLUP/master/example/example.zip) in your browser.
+**Or** click [here](https://raw.githubusercontent.com/YinLiLin/R-KAMBLUP/master/example/example.zip) in your browser to download.

 ---

 ## INPUT
 ### Phenotype file
 The files must contain a header row.
 Missing values should be denoted by NA, which will be treated as candidates.
 However, if a phenotype takes only values 0, 1(or only two levels), then `KAMBLUP` consider it to be a case-control trait.
-When a phenotype file contains more than one phenotype, you should specify which to analyse using the option "pheno=X".
+When a phenotype file contains more than one phenotype, users should specify which to analyse using the option "pheno=X".

 > `mouse.Pheno.txt`